Niacinamide: Everything You Should Know

-- Niacinamide is a well-studied nutrient.
-Based on scientific discoveries, it demonstrates significant penetration into deep layers of the skin and shows clinical significance.
+Niacinamide is a well-studied nutrient.
+It demonstrates significant penetration into deep layers of the skin based on scientific discoveries.

-- Vitamin B3 is a stable ingredient.
-It’s not affected by direct sunlight or oxidation.
+Vitamin B3 is stable and is not affected by direct sunlight or oxidation.
 There is no need to look for a dark bottle with a pump.

-- Niacinamide suits all skin types and resolves many skin issues.
+Niacinamide suits all skin types and helps with many skin issues.